gshipley/enterprise_training/AdminTraining.md

 ##**Configure node settings for domain name**

 Edit the */etc/openshift/node.conf* file and specify the correct settings for your *CLOUD_DOMAIN, PUBLIC_HOSTNAME, AND BROKER_HOST* IP address.
-For example, given the information in thislab, my settings are as follows:
+For example, given the information in this lab, my settings are as follows:

 	PUBLIC_HOSTNAME="node.example.com"       # The node host's public hostname PUBLIC_IP=“10.10.10.10”                                      # The node host's public IP address